Tarrant County Clerk

 How do marriage licenses and certified copies work in Tarrant County?

 Applications, issuance requirements, and record maintenance are handled by the Clerk’s Vital Records Division.
 Review identification rules, statutory waiting periods, and fee information before applying.
-After the ceremony and recording, certified copies can be requested for name change and benefits; ensure your request includes the correct names and issuance details to expedite processing.
+After the ceremony and recording, certified copies can be requested for name change and benefits; ensure your request includes the correct names and issuance details.

 Vital Records – marriage licenses